gabegm/gabriel/content/posts/Querying-Amazon-Athena-Using-Julia.md

                                 286 rows omitted
 ```

 Easy right?
-Julia was also able to parse the types for our columns in our DataFrame without the need of any headaches.
-You can now run free plotting using `Plots.jl`, training Machine Learning models using `MLJ.jl`, and storing the transformed data back in Athena.
+Julia was also able to parse the types of the columns in our DataFrame without any headaches.
+You can now run free plotting using `Plots.jl`, train Machine Learning models using `MLJ.jl`, and storing the transformed data back in Athena.

 ```julia
 # load data into database table